LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-documents-1.md

 ---
 title: Creating Accessible Documents
-summary: Accessible digital content is fundamental to good communicationsInclusive, user-centred design is fundamental.
+summary: Accessible digital content is fundamental to good communications.
+  Inclusive, user-centred design is fundamental.
 The content you add and how you format it can make a huge difference to accessibility.
 Following this checklist will help you to create accessible, user-centred documents.
 author: bwatson
 date: 2023-01-05
 toc: true